exonum/exonum-doc/src/architecture/transactions.md

 !!! note "Example"
     In [the cryptocurrency service][cryptocurrency],
-    `TransactionSend.verify` checks the digital signature and ensures that the sender of coins is not the same as the receiver.
+    `TxTransfer.verify` checks the digital signature and ensures that the sender of coins is not the same as the receiver.

 ### Execute